mikestefanello/pagoda/README.md

 The `funcmap` package provides a _function map_ (`template.FuncMap`) which will be included for all templates rendered with the [template renderer](#template-renderer).
 Aside from a few custom functions, [sprig](https://github.com/Masterminds/sprig) is included which provides over 100 commonly used template functions.
 The full list is available [here](http://masterminds.github.io/sprig/).

-To include additional custom functions, add to the slice in `GetFuncMap()` and define the function in the package.
+To include additional custom functions, add to the map in `NewFuncMap()` and define the function in the package.
 It will then become automatically available in all templates.

 ## Cache